tkumata/raspi-stat/README.md

-# Raspberry Pi 3 Some Tools
+# Raspberry Pi 3 Some Tools for me

 If you set to force_turbo=1 in /boot/config.txt, these scripts are useless.